-Aerobatic contests are held by the British Aerobatic Association at the following levels:
+Aerobatic contests are held at the following levels:

 For the Club and Sports classes the sequence formats are a subset of those set by the international aerobatics governing and rule setting body CIVA (the Commission Internationale du Voltige Ariénne), whilst for the Intermediate, Advanced power and Unlimited power and glider classes we follow CIVA guidelines as closely as possible to mimic the standards set at world class events.
-The figures we fly are created from the Aresti Aerobatic Catalogue (Condensed) to ensure adherence to the international CIVA standard for figure and sequence construction, with some simple BAeA additions for the lower classes.
-The Apprentices and Masters classes are however a BAeA format having Aresti-like figures but with more of a freestyle flavour, established to introduce power pilots to the quite different requirements of Final 4 minute 'Freestyle' flying.
+The figures we fly are created from the Aresti Aerobatic Catalogue (Condensed) to ensure adherence to the international CIVA standard for figure and sequence construction, with some simple British Aerobatics additions for the lower classes.
+The Apprentices and Masters classes are however a British Aerobatics domestic format having Aresti-like figures but with more of a freestyle flavour, established to introduce power pilots to the quite different requirements of Final Freestyle flying.

 The Judging process